tBaxter/another-rodeo/src/pages/bikes/monark-road-king.md

   {% figure img_path "as-purchased.jpeg", "1948 Monark-made Road King bicycle." %}

-Which found it's way to me recently.
+Which found its way to me recently.

 Monark ceased to exist after 1957, following a buy-out by Huffman/Huffy.
 Sieberling Rubber made it to the mid-60s before being gobbled up by Firestone, and then later becoming part of the multinational Bridgestone corporation.

 I started out buying a classic cruiser, I got a lesson in America's 20th century manufacturing boom and bust.
 The bicycle is going to get a lesson in how bicycle technology has progressed over the past 75 years.

-But, about that bike: I was wanting to build a classic "[Klunker](https://www.turbochaos.com/cars/what-is-a-klunker-bike/)" and when this one turned up on the local marketplace, I liked the details of the frame.
-So I threw out a low offer and was surprised when it was accepted.
+But, about that bike: I had been wanting to build a classic "[Klunker](https://www.turbochaos.com/cars/what-is-a-klunker-bike/)" for awhile.
+When this one turned up on the local marketplace, I liked the details of the frame, so I threw out a low offer and was surprised when it was accepted.
 Next thing I knew I was driving a half-hour out of town to pick it up.
 Once I got it home I took some pics to document the "before" state...

   {% figure img_path "orig-cockpit.jpeg", "At some point long ago it had been repainted.
 Possibly with house paint.
 Also, I've never seen a stem quite like that one before." %}